Level 2 Home Survey

 Informed Decision Making

-Ideal for buyers who want a strong level of reporting without the additional depth that comes with a Level 3 Building Survey.
+Ideal for buyers who want clear reporting on the property’s condition without the additional cost and repair schedule provided with a Level 3 Building Survey.

 Bespoke reporting with clear summaries and photographs